 IOP is often less intensive than PHP and is reserved for clients who do not require constant medical supervision for their addictions.
 There are several similarities between IOP and PHP, however, including:

-Outpatient detox helps clients safely and comfortably taper from drugs or alcohol.
+Outpatient detoxification helps clients safely and comfortably taper from drugs or alcohol.
 Unlike the above programs, an outpatient detox program allows clients to receive detox from their own homes.

 Medically assisted outpatient detox programs include check-ins with nurses who evaluate each client’s progress as they move through the detox process.
 These programs are often more affordable since they don’t require you to attend frequent appointments needed by other addiction programs.